 NCBR 0130.
+One hour credit.
 Development of reading and higher order thinking skills necessary for college readiness with a grade of B or better.
 The NCBR cannot be used toward credit for an associate degree and is not intended for transfer to a four-year college.
 Eligibility: As per the current TSI Assessment Placement Chart; Benefit: paired with SOCI 1301 or PSYC 2301 with required course grade of a C or better, credit earned can be used in an associate degree; attendance required in lecture and lab hours.
+One lecture hour per week.